Eternal black holes and temporal quantum correlations: Equivalence of space correlations and time correlations

-Now, since the density matrix $\rho^{T_L}$ is defined on the Hilbert space $\mathcal{H}_R\otimes \mathcal{H}_L$ the formalism of quantum theory is slightly modified in the sense that state of temporal correlations should also be defined on the same tensor product of two Hilbert spaces.
-Thus, the single quantum system evolving unitary is mapped at time $t_1$ to a Hilbert space $\mathcal{H}_R$ while at time $t_2$ is mapped to another Hilbert space $\mathcal{H}_L$ such that the temporal correlated state $\rho^t$ is defined on the tensor product $\mathcal{H}=\mathcal{H}_R\otimes \mathcal{H}_L$ .
+Since the density matrix $\rho^{T_L}$ is defined on the Hilbert space $\mathcal{H}_R\otimes \mathcal{H}_L$, the formalism of quantum theory is slightly modified in the sense that the state of temporal correlations should also be defined on a similar tensor product of two Hilbert spaces.
+Thus, the single quantum system evolving unitary is mapped at time $t_1$ to a Hilbert space $\mathcal{H}_i$ while at time $t_2$ it is mapped to another Hilbert space $\mathcal{H}_f$ such that the temporal quantum correlated state $\rho^t$ is defined on the tensor product $\mathcal{H}_{if}=\mathcal{H}_i\otimes \mathcal{H}_f$ .
+In this context, an interesting result that Eq.(3) suggests is that we have the following equivalence:

+This equivalence suggests that the same Hilbert space can be regarded as the Hilbert space of two entangled subsystems or as the Hilbert space of a single quantum system evolving unitary between two times.

-While we set up the equivalence between spatial and temporal correlations under a partial transpose we should stresses out the meaning of the state $\rho^t$.
+While we set up the equivalence between spatial and temporal correlations under a partial transpose we should stresses the meaning of the state $\rho^t$.
 Consequently, the state $\rho^t$ should be seen as temporal correlations of a single quantum system $R$(or $L$) that evolves unitary between two measured instances of time, $t_1$ and $t_2$, with $t_1<t_2$.
 As a result, the measurement of the initial state by the operator $\mathcal{O}_i$ equals an operator acting on the right side, $\mathcal{O}_R$, while the operator acting on the final state $\mathcal{O}_f$ is equivalent to the transpose of the operator acting on the left side of the maximally entangled state:

 In other words, the temporal equivalent of the maximally entangled state $\rho$ (taken as a partial transpose) is the maximally mixed state $\rho_R$(or $\rho_L$) measured at two different times under the identity (unitary) evolution.
 To find the state of the system $R$ we take the partial trace of $\rho^{T_L}$, such that we have: